Skip to content

 4.4.3 Evaluation Metrics

-In SLAM and trajectory evaluation, Absolute Pose Error (APE) and Relative Pose Error (RPE) are two standard ways to quantify how far an estimated trajectory deviates from ground truth.
+In SLAM and trajectory evaluation, Absolute Pose Error (APE) and Relative Pose Error (RPE) are two standard ways to quantify how far an estimated trajectory deviates from ground-truth.
 EVO package has tools to measure both of these common error metrics.

 As we discussed earlier, EVO first matches poses in time: for each timestamp in the ground-truth trajectory, it finds the closest timestamp in the estimated trajectory.
 Then it applies a single rigid alignment so that the two trajectories are in the same coordinate frame.
-The following figure shows on the left side how the two trajectories are differently estimated each in their coordinate frame, but after alignment and time association, each point will have an equivalent point on the other trajectory (connection by yellow lines shows the association).
+The following figure shows on the left side, how the two trajectories are estimated in their own coordinate frames; but, after alignment and time association, each point will have an equivalent point on the other trajectory (connection by yellow lines shows the association).

 1